Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Result

 \subsection{Comparison against baseline}

-To compare the BERT baseline and our model, we organized the results with respect to the train data size in Table~\ref{tab:results}.

-For Test Set 1, our model outperformed BERT in every data size setting for both AUROC and macro $F_1$ score.
-For Test Set 2, our model outperformed BERT in the subsets of 10,000 articles and the full train set, but not in the subsets of 1,000 articles and 5,000 articles.
-BERT outperformed when the models were trained to the small subsets and tested to Test Set 2.
-Otherwise, our model outperformed BERT in any settings.
-The best AUROC of our model were 0.6733 and 0.7071, and the best AUROC of BERT were 0.6384 and 0.6977 for Test Set 1 and 2 respectively.
+To compare the data efficiency of the BERT baseline and our model, we evaluate model accuracy with varying numbers of training data in Table~\ref{tab:results}.
+For Test Set 1, our model outperformed BERT for both AUROC and macro $F_1$ score in every data size setting.
+For Test Set 2, our model outperformed BERT in the subsets of 10,000 articles and the full train set but not in the subsets of 1,000 articles and 5,000 articles.
+BERT outperformed when the models were trained to the small subsets and tested on Test Set 2.
+Otherwise, our model outperformed BERT in any setting.
+The highest AUROC of our model on both test sets was 0.6733 and 0.7071, outperforming BERT (AUROC of 0.6384 and 0.6977).

 We further explored the reason why BERT outperformed in two specific cases with the model's sensitivity to test data in the following subsection.